High-Grade Glioma (HGG) – Brief Information

 In preparation for the intensive treatment of the brain tumour, further investigations are performed, such as electrocardiography (ECG) and echocardiography to check cardio function.
 An electroencephalography (EEG) helps identify potential areas in the brain that the tumour might have made susceptible to cause seizures.
 In addition, an ophthalmological exam as well as various electrophysiological investigations to assess vision, hearing, motor and sensory functions (evoked potentials) may be required.

 Furthermore, additional blood tests are needed to assess the patient’s general health condition and to check whether the function of certain organs (such as liver and kidneys) is affected by the disease and whether there are any metabolic disorders to be considered prior or during therapy.
 Condition and function of the hormonal glands will be checked in order to detect and manage potential tumour- and/or treatment-associated endocrinological impairments as early as possible.
-For the same reason, neuropsychological testing might be done prior to cancer treatment.
-Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treat-ment-related side effects as low as possible.
+For the same reason, neuropsychological testing [see neuropsychology] might be done prior to cancer treatment.
+Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treatment-related side effects as low as possible.

 Also, the patient’s blood group needs to be determined in case a blood transfusion is required during treatment.
 In sexually mature females (which means after they have experienced their first menstrual bleeding), a pregnancy test is recommended prior to treatment as well.